barlog-m/spt-andern/README.md

 `bossDisablePartisan` disable boss Partisan

-`mapScavToPmcConvertMultiplier` can increase or decrease percent of scavs converted to PMC (changes amount of PMC on map)

 `mapMakePmcAlwaysHostile` by default in SPT-AKI 20% chance that PMC is friendly to player.
 This setting set this chance to 0.

-`mapDisableRogueConvertToPmc` disables converting rogues to PMC.

-`mapDisableRaiderConvertToPmc` disables converting raiders to PMC.

 `mapPmcBrainsConfig` if set to "default" then does nothing.
 Loads `brains/[value].json` file with config which brain will be selected as PMC brain.
 For example "noboss" will load `brains/noboss.json` as brains config.